Rapptz/discord.py/docs/api.rst

     :param reaction: A :class:`Reaction` showing the current state of the reaction.
     :param user: A :class:`User` or :class:`Member` of the user who removed the reaction.

+.. function:: on_raw_reaction_remove(emoji, message_id, channel_id, user_id)

+    Called when a reaction has a reaction removed.
+Unlike :func:`on_reaction_remove`, this is called regardless of the state of the internal message cache.

+    :param emoji: The custom or unicode emoji that got un-reacted.
+    :type emoji: :class:`PartialReactionEmoji`
+    :param int message_id: The message ID of the message being un-reacted.
+    :param int channel_id: The channel ID where the message belongs to.
+    :param int user_id: The user ID of the user who removed the reaction.

 .. function:: on_reaction_clear(message, reactions)

     Called when a message has all its reactions removed from it.
-Similar to on_message_edit, if the message is not found in the :attr:`Client.messages` cache, then this event will not be called.
+Similar to :func:`on_message_edit`, if the message is not found in the :attr:`Client.messages` cache, then this event will not be called.

     :param message: The :class:`Message` that had its reactions cleared.
     :param reactions: A list of :class:`Reaction`\s that were removed.

+.. function:: on_raw_reaction_clear(message_id, channel_id)

+    Called when a message has all its reactions removed.
+Unlike :func:`on_reaction_clear`, this is called regardless of the state of the internal message cache.

+    :param int message_id: The message ID of the message having its reactions removed.
+    :param int channel_id: The channel ID of where the message belongs to.

 .. function:: on_private_channel_delete(channel)
               on_private_channel_create(channel)